KatarzynaMaz/project-pixel-art-maker/README.md

 # Pixel Art Maker Project
-This was a Udacity project.
-We ere given the starter code, including HTML and CSS, to build the application and had to write JavaScript code that lets the user to create a grid of squares representing their design, and apply colors to those squares to create a digital masterpiece!
+This was a Udacity project for Grow with Google scholarship.
+We were given the starter code, including HTML and CSS, to build the application and had to write JavaScript code that lets the user to create a grid of squares representing their design, and apply colors to those squares to create a digital masterpiece!

 Users should be able to: